UMAprotocol/UMIPs/Implementations/meter-kpi.md

     * Locate the `prices` key value from CoinGecko API response - it should contain a list of [ timestamp, price ] value pairs.
 Note that returned CoinGecko timestamps are in milliseconds;
     * In case returned pricing interval is more frequent than 1 hour voters should extend the requested time range.
 This is necessary to have consistent pricing results independent on when the voters are calculating them.
     * Voters should verify that obtained price results agree with broad market consensus.
-4. Once obtaining the prices, find the average price for given time range.
+5. Once obtaining the prices, find the average price for given time range.
+6. Use the table in post processing to find the price and resolve the contract using the payout per KPI option.

 ## Post processing